Art-Ecommerce-LLC/brigart/README.md

 - A user wants to check out the artist's social media (Coming soon!)
 - A user wants to checkout the parent company's social media (Coming soon!)

 ## Current Features
 - The ability to automatically update prices, titles, and images on an HTML template without always writing new HTML code based off the data in the database
 - Selected images have their resolution reduced.
 Then they are turned into Data URI's which are sent to the HTML through the template context.
 They are recieved on the frontend in a background-image: url(...) to prevent users or browsers from easily downloading them.
 - Caching to optimize the retreival of large payloads that are pulled from a database
 - Automated product updates using the Stripe API that change the product data such as images, prices, and titles based off the database records
 - Error system that automatically pings the developer on telegram and over email the error code while also storing a ticket in the database
+- No need for api get operations with NocoDB, since it is pulling from PostreSQL

 ## Features in the works
 - Backend migration from Render -> AWS with CI/CD